sthewissen/Plugin.Maui.Crosswind/README.md

 |`scale-y-200`| Scale the element on the Y-axis `200%` |

 ### Translate classes
 Translation transformations move an element along the X and Y axes, shifting its position by a specified number of dp units.
-The following styles define translations in both directions for your `VisualElement` objects.
+The following styles define translations in both directions for your objects.

 | Class | Effect |
 |---|---|